-How to hold your yarn: This can feel awkward when you’re just starting out.
-Keep practicing!
+Hold to hold your yarn for crocheting.
+This can feel awkward when you’re just starting out.
+Keep practicing.
 There are also alternate ways to hold yarn (& your hook) if it still feels odd after a while.

 To begin your chain, start with a slip knot.
 If you need to know about slip knots, start here.

 - Browse these Small Crochet Patterns that use leftover yarn.

 In order to begin chaining, yarn over (wrap the yarn around the hook).